 So why bother creating a sales funnel when a sales cycle serves just as well?
 What is the difference?
 Well, first, the shape of the sales funnel is quite a powerful visual representation of churn, conversion, which selling is.
 Secondly, the purpose of the cycle (circle) is to show that selling is a continual activity.
 The cycle does not quite capture churn as does the sales funnel conversion rate benchmarks.
 The benchmarks could include what the typical industry percentages are.
 For instance, what those selling land, or moving services, convert, could be 30%; and we (in one of these industries) are doing 20.

-The advantage of sales funnel or pipeline is that you are able to measure seepage at every step; and ultimately, of the many that are called from your marketing efforts, determining which few of the engaged qualified leads are chosen; and what you should do to increase this churn.
+The advantage of a sales funnel or pipeline is that you are able to measure seepage at every step; and ultimately, of the many that are called from your marketing efforts, determining which few of the engaged qualified leads are chosen; and what you should do to increase this churn.
 A cycle doesn’t quite capture this.
 Used correctly, a sales funnel is very effective and its benefits huge.
 To unlock them however, your job is to continually optimize churn in it, as the funnel helps in boosting conversion rates.
 For instance, measuring using key metrics, like conversion rate of, say creating awareness to fostering interest or pitching to consideration.
 Admittedly, neither cycle nor funnel captures the customer journey-in any case, that’s a separate tool altogether.

 Read: Exploit sales pipeline management system